net12111/databricks-cli-Xamarin/README.md

 ## Using

 First, set `DATABRICKS_HOST` and `DATABRICKS_TOKEN` environment variables to your selected host.
 Those are standard variables that standard CLI requires.
-Optionally, you can
+Optionally, if you have already installed the official databricks CLI, this tool will just read your preconfigured credentials.

 Commands are self-explanatory and can be listed by launching `dbx` without parameters.
 Run appropriate executable (`dbx` on Linux or `dbx.exe` on Windows) .